ANSSI-FR/rust-guide/src/en/standard.md

   It requires that `PartialOrd<Self>` is implemented.

-As documented in the standard library, Rust assumes **many invariants** about the implementation of those traits:
+As documented in the standard library, Rust assumes **many invariants** about each implementation of those traits:

 - For `PartialEq`